NATIONAL FARM RESCUER DAY

 Consider volunteering your skills and time.
 Support a volunteer by being a sponsor.
 Make an individual donation.
 Thank a Farm Rescuer and spread the word by using #BeAFarmRescuer and #FarmRescuerDay on social media.

-Farm Rescue founded National Farm Rescuer Day to recognize all the amazing men and women who help get the crops in the ground or to the market from all around the country.
+Farm Rescue founded National Farm Rescuer Day in 2017 to recognize all the amazing men and women who help get the crops in the ground or to the market from all around the country.
 It’s also an opportunity to give thanks to the many individual donors, business sponsors and grantors who make the organization’s mission possible.
 Founded by Bill Gross in 2005, Farm Rescue has helped nearly 800 families across the region.
 In 2008, People Magazine named Farm Rescue’s Founder and President, Bill Gross, the original Farm Rescuer.
 Like Gross, many Rescuers have a deep appreciation for the land and the strong community spirit found in farming and ranching.
 But, Farm Rescuers come from all walks of life, from coast to coast and often generations removed from the family farm.

 The Registrar at National Day Calendar® declared the day to be celebrated annually on the third Thursday of March.